-The 2019-20 NHL season is the 53rd St. Louis Blues season in the competition.
-The Blues entered the 2019-20 season as the defending Stanley Cup champions.
+The 2020-21 NHL season is the 53rd St. Louis Blues season in the competition.
+The Blues entered the 2020-21 season as the defending Stanley Cup champions.
 The club began the new season, playing a 2-3 defeat to Washington Blues on October 3, 2019.
-St. Louis Blues live stream could be quite exciting this time.
+St. Louis Blues’ live stream could be quite exciting this time.

 Blues 2018-19 Stanley Cup win was the first-ever in the team’s history books.
 How far will the team go this season?
-The Blues are currently on the first place of the Western Conference Central Division points table.
+The Blues are currently in first place in the Western Conference Central Division points table.

 Can I watch NHL Live on Mobile?